FINNGEN/LOFanalysis/README.md

                    [--force] [--test]
 ```
 ### Inputs:
-Required:\
 One between:\
 `--annotation ` tsv.gz file with columns named gene and `$LOF`.
 It's used for mapping a variant to gene and LOF\
 `--lof_variants` tsv file where the first column is the variant and the second is the gene.
-It's the output of the previous flag. \
+It's the output of the previous flag.\
+Required:\
 `--lof` : type of LOF.
 At the moment it accepts `most_severe` and `hc_lof`\
 `-o` : out path\
 `--vcf` : path to vcf file \